harleydutton/tabula-rasa/sections/setting/sequoia/Sequoia (grapes).md

 the city is pretty cool I guess. there is a big lens of amber for channeling light to melt amber. there is a lighthouse with an amber prisim for sending messages.

-[[organization decisions]] [[naming decisions]] [[design decisions]] I am coming to the concluison that the actual worldbuilding framework used doesn't matter much.
-The only part tabula requires is the parts that explicitly interact with it's rules.
-I think this means everything in the descripions section is optional: History, economy, religion, magic, tech, geography and weather, flora and fauna, cultures, and governments?